-This post is created in partnership with Bumbo, one of our favorite baby brands!
+This post on our toddler bedtime routine is created in partnership with Bumbo, one of our favorite baby brands!

 If I were going to give new parents only one piece of advice, it would almost certainly be around developing routines for your babies.
 The most important one we’ve focused on with both kids is their nighttime routine because it helps babies and toddlers sleep longer and go to sleep more easily.